LittleEtx/ChessKing/Presentation.md

-# Presentation
+# ChessKing Presentation
+* Over 10,000 lines of source code, 90 java files in total.
+* Start from 2022.4.12, over half and a month of development
+* Over 290 times of commitment on GitHub
 ## The Game Engine
 ### FXGL
-Useful module which is a super set of JavaFX.
+A useful game engine which is a super set of JavaFX.

 ### Based on javafx
 JavaFX offers full time support for MVC.